Xin Nong

 Biography

-I am an assistant professor at Hitotsubashi University.
-I study international security and political violence through a leader-centric lens.
-My research spans a wide range of contexts, from war and elite purges in ancient China (771–221 BCE), to rebel fragmentation during the Cultural Revolution (1966–1976), to strategic negotiations among NBA general managers today.
-Despite the diversity in cases, my work is unified by recurring themes in the bargaining theory of war and principal-agent problems.
-I use game theory and causal inference with observational data to investigate these questions.
+I am an assistant professor of international relations at Hitotsubashi University.
+I study the intersection between elites and institutions in conflict settings.
+My research spans a wide range of contexts, from war and succession institutions in ancient China (771–221 BCE), to rebel fragmentation and political violence during the Cultural Revolution (1966–1976), to negotiations among NBA general managers.
+Despite this breadth, my work is unified by core theoretical interests in the bargaining theory of war and principal-agent problems.
+I am especially interested in how (informal) institutions emerge and shape the decision-making of leaders and elites.
+Methodologically, I use game theory and causal inference with observational data.
 My work has been published or is forthcoming at International Studies Quarterly, among others.

 Interests